Biden plans to block Nippon Steel purchase of US Steel, Bloomberg News reports

 :U.S. President Joe Biden plans to formally block Nippon Steel's proposed takeover of U.S. Steel on national security grounds once the $15 billion deal is referred back to him later this month, Bloomberg News reported on Tuesday, citing people familiar with the matter.

-In March, Biden said it was "vital" for U.S. Steel to remain American-owned.
-President-elect Donald Trump said last week that he would block the deal when he takes office next month.
+The acquisition has faced opposition within the U.S. since it was announced last year with both Biden and his incoming successor Donald Trump both publicly indicating their intention to block it.

+CFIUS told the two companies in September that the deal would create national security risks because it could hurt the supply of steel needed for critical transportation, construction and agriculture projects.

-Despite opposition, including from the United Steelworkers Union, Nippon has pressed on, promising to not transfer any U.S. Steel production capacity or jobs outside the U.S. if the merger succeeds.
+Despite opposition, including from the United Steelworkers Union, Japan's Nippon has pressed on in pursuit of a deal, promising to not transfer any U.S. Steel production capacity or jobs outside the U.S. if the merger succeeds.

 Nippon has also said it would not interfere in any of U.S. Steel's decisions on trade matters, including decisions to pursue trade measures under U.S. law against unfair trade practices.